angular-experts-io/modern-angular-workshop/exercise-angular-cli.md

 1. Open `angular.json` file in the workspace root, it represents the main descriptor and configuration of the whole workspace
 2. Depending on your IDE, try to collapse `projects` property
-3. Our workspace currently has only one project (`customer-admin-app`), a single workspace can host multiple apps and libraries, in case we have multiple projects we can specify which one we want to build, test or serve it using `--project` flag so for example we could use `ng build --project some-other-app`
+3. Our workspace currently has only one project (`product-app`), a single workspace can host multiple apps and libraries, in case we have multiple projects we can specify which one we want to build, test or serve it using `--project` flag so for example we could use `ng build --project some-other-app`
-4. Inside of `customer-admin-app` you can find `architect` property with `build` property and finally `configuration` property, here you can see what options are applied by default with the `production` configuration (it is possible to define your own custom configurations which then can be activated using `--configuration <my-config>` flag when running commands)
+4. Inside of `product-app` you can find `architect` property with `build` property and finally `configuration` property, here you can see what options are applied by default with the `production` configuration (it is possible to define your own custom configurations which then can be activated using `--configuration <my-config>` flag when running commands)
 5. Find `budgets` in the `build` configuration, this feature enables your build to fail if the size of the bundle crosses specified threshold, try to set it lower and run `npm run build` to see it fail... (hint: reduce warning to 0.1mb and error to 0.2mb for the `initial` bundle type) After that, revert the budget to default values to prevent your build from failing in the future.
 6. Explore the `cli` property at the bottom of the file.
 Depending on your completion of previous optional tasks for eslint / cypress you might see `schematicCollections` property which contains an array of registered schematics collections.
 Make sure that the `@schematics/angular` is the first item of this array if it exists.
-7. Explore the `schematics` property of the `customer-admin-app`, here you can set schematics defaults so let's say if you always wanted to use components with inline templates instead of separate HTML file you could specify it here instead of always writing `ng generate component some-component --inline-template`
+7. Explore the `schematics` property of the `product-app`, here you can set schematics defaults so let's say if you always wanted to use components with inline templates instead of separate HTML file you could specify it here instead of always writing `ng generate component some-component --inline-template`
 8. Try to use code completing (of your IDE) inside of schematics configuration and you should get hints about all the available options.
 Notice that the configuration is per schematics collection so if you switched your first collection to `"@cypress/schematic"` then you would need to set options for that schematics too.
 9. Configure schematic options for generating components to always use "OnPush" change detection strategy and try to generate a new example component `ng g c example`, then see the `OnPush` flag set in the generated component.